Max-center/Sea/README.txt

 Hello!
-Start sea.bat to see information of all users !
+Start sea.bat (or sea.sh for Linux) to see information of all users !